Rachel L. Miller, M.D.

 Co-Deputy Director, CCCEH

 Dr. Miller is board certified in Pulmonary Disease, Critical Care Medicine and Allergy and Immunology.
+She was named as top Pulmonologist in the 2011, 2012 and 2013 US News and World Report.
 She has appointments in 3 departments in 2 Columbia schools and is the Director of the Allergy and Immunology Fellowship program and Director of Adult Allergy.
 She was named as top pulmonologist in the 2011 and 2012 US News and World Report report and is a Fellow at the American Academy of Allergy Asthma and Immunology.
 Her clinical office specializes in the treatment of asthma and allergies at the John Edsall-John Wood Asthma Center.